 I almost gave up on this show a few times because both the male leads are awful characters.
 And yes, they both have character arcs that give them redemption, but it takes way too long.
 Eul is thoroughly put through the ringer.
 I initially liked that this was another series where the lead characters are aged 28 and 30, but most of them behaved like spoiled teenagers.
 The story is for the most part predictable (with a few exceptions) and there were definitely a few episodes where it all felt a bit strung out.
 And that K-drama thing where they repeat scenes as flashbacks – they started doing that in the first episode.
 Argh!

 That said, the acting is consistently excellent.
 The show looks great.
 There is a lot of money on screen, in a slightly less show-off way than Boys Over Flowers, which I would say is this show’s closest relative from the K-dramas I have watched.
 The primary difference is that BOF was light and full of self-ridicule, whereas this is definitely intended to be taken seriously.
 I loved the architecture of the rich characters’ homes.
 I loved that once again food and mealtimes were a key part of the drama.
-And I did like that where the opening scene of each episode is always a repeat of the end scene from the previous episode, it was usually from different camera angles, sometimes with a different character’s thoughts.
+And I did like that although the opening scene of each episode is always a repeat of the end scene from the previous episode, it was usually from different camera angles, sometimes with a different character’s thoughts.
 That was a nice touch.

 These are certainly actors to look out for, even the parents and younger siblings are great.
 But I think maybe pure romance melodrama isn’t my favourite genre.
 I need some comedy or crime or some other genre subplots to keep me interested.
 And preferably a story where the lead woman isn’t constantly mistreated to test her worthiness.
 But I may need to look outside K-dramas to find that.